 - Approach and confront the person directly if you can.
 It is possible that you or the other party have misinterpreted something or that something has been badly communicated.
 Empathy is a key component of being ethical.
 Therefore, approaching others with a helping hand when they mess up is truly an act that encapsulates more than anything else what we are all about.

 - If this does not resolve the problem in your opinion, then please report it to a commissioner/leader.
 If you have any evidence (e.g. in-game screenshot, or chat log), then please share that as well.
+If possible, kindly inform the other party that you have taken this step.

 - To ensure clear communication, under no circumstances should you block a commissioner/leader.